Two-Wheeler Insurance

 Coverage and premiums vary with insurers.
 Comparing policies ensures the best price for coverage and cost, and it helps you avoid getting scammed while purchasing a premium.

-Costly imported bikes and third-party cover are insufficient.
-Instead, a comprehensive policy covers damage, theft, and accidents for increased protection, which extends your bike's safety.
+Costly imported bikes with third-party bike insurance are insufficient.
+Instead, a comprehensive bike insurance policy covers damage, theft, and accidents for increased protection, which extends your bike's safety.

 Imported bikes should be repaired well in approved workshops.
 Choose an insurer with authorised workshops for convenient and cashless repairs.